Taylor Chummy

-The Taylor Chummy, originally the Arrowing Chummy is a light utility aircraft made by the Taylor Aircraft Company in the late 1920s.
+The Taylor Chummy was a light utility aircraft made by the Taylor Aircraft Company in the late 1920s.
 It was the fore-runner of the highly successful Piper Cub series.

 Design and development

-The Chummy was designed by brothers C. Gilbert Taylor and Gordon Taylor in 1928.
+The Chummy was designed by brothers Clarence Gilbert Taylor and Gordon Taylor in 1928.
 It is a braced, parasol-wing monoplane with two seats side-by-side in an open cockpit.
 Power was supplied by a tractor-mounted radial engine.
 Fixed, tailskid undercarriage was fitted, initially with a through-axle, but later with divided main units.
-The name "Chummy" was chosen by Gilbert because of the side-by-side seating, an unusual feature in an era when tandem seating was the norm.
+The name "Chummy" was chosen because of the side-by-side seating.

-About nine examples were built, but the exact number is uncertain due to many records being lost in a 1937 factory fire.
-Additionally, some earlier Chummy models were rebuilt into later models.

 Operational history

-On April 24, 1928, Gordon Taylor crashed a Chummy at Ford Airport, Dearborn, Michigan.
-His passenger, Aaron Rosenbleet, was killed instantly, and Taylor died of his injuries shortly after reaching hospital.
-Gilbert witnessed the crash.
-The crash was attributed to the passenger's hand "freezing" on the control stick, and subsequent Chummys included a spring-loaded safety mechanism that allowed the pilot in command to override the other set of controls.

-One of the C-2s built had a wing modified with a seven-degree, variable-incidence wing for entry into the Guggenheim Safe Airplane Competition.
+The first B-2 prototype was rebuilt with a seven-degree variable-incidence wing for entry into the Guggenheim Safe Airplane Competition under the designation C-2.

-The Chummy was expensive and did not sell well, leading to the bankruptcy of the Taylor Brothers company in 1930.
+The Chummy was expensive and did not sell well, leading to the bankruptcy of the Taylor Brothers company in 1930 after only eight aircraft were built.